Double Higgs boson production and Higgs self-coupling extraction at CLIC: Cross section measurement

 \subsection{Precision of the cross section measurement for \HHvv production at 1.4 and 3\,TeV}

-The cross-section measurement is based on the nominal luminosity and polarisation scheme resulting in the event yields for the WBF Higgs pair production signal and the backgrounds listed in Tables~\ref{tab:HHbbWW_efficiencies_yields_14} and~\ref{tab:HHbbWW_efficiencies_yields_3} for the \bbWW analysis and in Tables~\ref{tab:HHbbbb_efficiencies_yields_14} and~\ref{tab:HHbbbb_efficiencies_yields_3} for the \bbbb analysis.
+The cross-section measurement is based on the baseline luminosity and polarisation scheme resulting in the event yields for the WBF Higgs pair production signal and the backgrounds listed in Tables~\ref{tab:HHbbWW_efficiencies_yields_14} and~\ref{tab:HHbbWW_efficiencies_yields_3} for the \bbWW analysis and in Tables~\ref{tab:HHbbbb_efficiencies_yields_14} and~\ref{tab:HHbbbb_efficiencies_yields_3} for the \bbbb analysis.
 From this, the precision of the cross-section measurement assuming the SM value can be determined according to $\frac{\Delta \sigma}{\sigma} = \frac{\sqrt{S+B}}{S}$, where $S$ ($B$) is the number of signal (background) events passing the selection.
+In the \bbbb (\bbWW) analysis channel, the contribution of $\PH\PH$ decaying to other final states than \bbbb (\bbWW) yet passing the signal selection is counted towards the number of signal events.

+The \ZvvHH contribution to the \HHvv final state exhibits a dependence on \gHHH, though a different one than the WBF component.
+In the \HHvv analysis at 3\,TeV, the modification of the \HHvv cross section due to the variation of \gHHH is treated as independent of a possible change in the \ZvvHH contribution due to analysis selection criteria.
+It has been checked that the impact of a different efficiency for the \ZvvHH component is small.
+In a future study, the components could be separated in the signal region based on kinematic information, using their individual dependencies on \gHHH.